 I was feeling pretty hopeless about the forthcoming Supreme Court decision in Harris v.
 Quinn, which challenges the constitutionality of states signing closed shop contracts with public sector unions.
+If.

 According to Scalia the latest new "Dred Scott" is Kelo, a perfectly straightforward application of precedent perfectly consistent with the text of the Constitution.
-It seems worth noting
+It seems worth noting at this.

 Via Ian Millhiser, I am shocked and appalled by this un-American passage in Antonin Scalia's solo dissent today: The canon against superfluity is not a canon against verbosity.
 When a.